Personal Injury

 Fractures are another common result of motor vehicle accidents, affecting various parts of the body depending on the severity and type of crash.
 High-impact collisions can lead to broken arms, legs, ribs, and even facial fractures.

-In Nebraska, accidents involving large trucks or SUVs may result in more severe fractures due to the size and weight of the vehicles.
+In Nebraska, accidents involving large trucks or SUVs often result in more severe fractures due to the size and weight of the vehicles.
 Fractures often require extensive medical treatment, including surgery and rehabilitation, and may have long-lasting effects on mobility and quality of life.

 4 – Back and Spinal Cord Injuries